nuprl/gradual-typing-performance/paper/data/README.md

 - `gregor-2015-06-30.rktd` Run on cluster, `-j 39`
 - `kcfa-2015-06-25T13:48:52.rktd` Run on Lambda with `-j 11`
-- `lnm-mid-06-22.rktd` Run on Desktop, single core.
-Benchmarked on data for suffixtree.
+- `lnm-large-06-28.rktd` Run on Desktop, single core.
+Benchmarked on data for gregor.
 - `morsecode-06-27.rktd` Run on Desktop, single core.
 Benchmarked on the entire list of frequently used words.
 - `sieve-2015-06-28T14:08:55.rktd` Run on Lambda, single core

 Benchmarks run on different-sized inputs
 - `funkytown-mid-06-26.rktd` Run on Galicia, single core.
 Benchmarked on medium-size synth test (smoke on the water).
 - `kcfa-small-06-27.rktd` Run on Desktop, single core.
 Benchmarked on a very small "standard example" test.
+- `lnm-mid-06-22.rktd` Run on Desktop, single core.
+Benchmarked on data for suffixtree.
 - `moresecode-small-06-27.rktd` Run on Desktop, single core.
 Benchmarked on a subset of the "frequently-used-words" file.

 __NOTE__ all these files are _unofficial_, they were not run on Racket 6.2.